GSA-TTS/10x-website/news/language-access-findings.md

 When monolingual users do try to use content in their preferred language, they often find that it is inaccurate or hard to understand.
 A couple of the Arabic-speaking test participants noted that they had been denied specific benefits due to outdated or inaccurate information.

->“When I arrived at the bus station, I found out that the Spanish version of the agency’s website was not as current as the English version.
+>“When I arrived at the bus station, I found out that the Spanish version of the agency's website was not as current as the English version.
 I had to wait until the next day to get on the bus at the correct time.” <br/>— Spanish-language participant

 ### Dialects

 Many participants emphasized that translations  — even if technically correct  —  could be hard to understand due to dialect differences.
-For example, while there is a formal Arabic language, this is often not understood by people who haven’t been formally educated.
+For example, while there is a formal Arabic language, this is often not understood by people who haven't been formally educated.
 The spoken (and written) versions spoken in the more than 20 countries where Arabic is the official language can differ a lot.

 Similarly, the Spanish of Spain and the Spanish of Mexico, or Colombia, or Venezuela, share a foundation but include meaningful differences.
 This can be a challenge to users.
 For Mandarin speakers, the difference between Simplified Chinese (from mainland China) and Traditional Chinese (from Taiwan and Hong Kong), means that a reader of one can only read about 60% of the other.